0 hidden charges. 0 forex

 Long-Term Capital Gains

-This applies if you’re in for the long haul and have held stocks for more than 24 months prior to selling them and drawing capital gains.
-Here, you will need to pay capital gains tax at a rate of 20 per cent in addition to applicable fees and surcharges.
+This applies if you’re in for the long haul and have held stocks for more than 24 months before selling them and drawing capital gains.
+Here, you will need to pay the US capital gains tax at a rate of 20 percent in addition to applicable fees and surcharges.
 For instance, I bought shares worth $100 and sold them at $150 ($50 profit), so my tax liability will be $10.

 Short-Term Capital Gains